unproductive-labs/isekai-world-state/players/3260549d/messages.md

 > I drink the water from the pool

 You cup the starlight-touched water and drink deeply.
 Power floods through you—your eyes now gleam with cosmic light.
 The runes dim as their magic transfers to you.

+---

+## Seventh Message - 2025-07-30

+> I resurrect the corpse next to me

+Your starlight-enhanced vision reveals an ancient skeleton hidden by the vines.
+Cosmic energy flows from your hands—the bones shimmer and rise as a grateful spectral mage!